Ubuntu Center for Peace Director

 Join Hands ESL Founder and Former Executive Director

-Sheila Burton, founder and executive director of Join Hands, was destined to serve the people of East St. Louis.
-The genuine humility and love she conveys when you meet her, enable you to see why.
+Sheila Burton, founder and former executive director of Join Hands, has transitioned to the role of Ubuntu Center Director, and will continue to serve the people of East St. Louis.
+The genuine humility and love she conveys when you meet her, will assist in her new role of promoting racial equity and social justice.
 Sheila’s desire to confront injustice developed at an early age and blossomed while she was a student at the University of Notre Dame.
 Upon graduating, she spent a year in New York City living with a community that worked among those living in poverty and dire circumstances.
 This experience along with hours of contemplative prayer, led Sheila to pursue her law degree at the University of Illinois so she could advocate for those on the periphery of society.
 As an idealistic, young legal aid lawyer at Land of Lincoln in East St. Louis, she quickly became an influential voice, especially in the education arena.

 For Sheila, Join Hands isn’t just her life’s work, it is a continual faith journey focused on helping families escape poverty, one child, one family at a time.
 It is also the result of recognizing potential where others do not, and trusting in the generosity of so many who have made this work possible.
-“Nothing at Join Hands occurs by chance,” she says.
-“There have been too many times when we didn’t know how we’d continue our work, and then something happens that enables us to go on.
-It is a beautiful thing.”
 Sheila is quick to acknowledge that her husband Mike and their three children have been instrumental in making this all possible.
 They are her rock and sustaining force.
 As for her East St. Louis family, Sheila is nothing short of a hero.
 She has saved lives, changed perspectives, and inspired a mission of hope for generations to come.